MatterMiners/cobald-hep-plugins/README.md

 [head to our GitHub repository](https://github.com/MatterMiners/cobald-hep-plugins) and open a pull request that adds your plugin.
-Plugins are modules or sub-packages in the `cobald_hep_plugins` folder and sometimes some additional meta-data.
+Plugins are modules or sub-packages in the `cobald_hep_plugins` folder that can also come with additional meta-data.
 See the `cobald_hep_plugins/example` as a template.

 In addition to the plugin itself, you should provide